Fiona Middleton: Characterisation and career

 Griffin admitted that she loved her character, and said she can be loud, yet quite reserved at times.
 She thought the writers could take Fiona in any direction as her background had not been revealed and viewers did not know "what makes her tick."
 Griffin told an Inside Soap writer that because very little was known about Fiona when she was introduced, she found it to be a benefit, as it allowed her the time to establish Fiona's personality.
 Griffin called Fiona "very uncomplicated" and a hard worker.
 She also said that Fiona just wants to earn her money and go out and have fun.
 Griffin further described her as someone who "lives for the moment and she has absolutely no hang-ups about what she does – or what she says!"

 In The Official Coronation Street Annual, Rob Sharp describes Fiona as a "cute crimper" who "certainly turned a few heads" when she starts working at Denise Osbourne's hair salon.
 He added "the prospect of a quick trim immediately became more alluring for the men of Weatherfield."
 Fiona is an "ambitious career girl" and since her move onto Coronation Street, her "fortunes soared" and she began managing her own business called Hair by Fiona Middleton.
-Fiona and her best friend Maxine Heavey (Tracy Shaw) both had distinct styles.
+Fiona and her best friend Maxine Peacock (Tracy Shaw) both had distinct styles.
 A writer from Inside Soap profiled her stating "stylish hairdresser Fiona avoids the sex kitten look of her best friend Maxine, favouring autumnal shades and natural fibers, which she mixes and matches with aplomb."
 In 1997, Griffin believed that Fiona had changed so much "she was in danger of becoming a bit hard."
 Writers decided to show a "softer side" to Fiona by showing she can be vulnerable.